JaneliaSciComp/xarray-multiscale/README.rst

     * x        (x) float64 1.5]

 ``xarray_multiscale`` contains functionality for generating metadata required for the visualization tool neuroglancer (demo tbd)

+Development
+***********

+This project is devloped using `poetry <https://python-poetry.org/>`_.
+After cloning this repo locally, run :code:`poetry install` to install local dependencies.
+For development within a conda environment, create a conda environment with :code:`poetry`, then install dependencies, e.g. :code:`conda create -n xarray-multiscale poetry -c conda-forge`, then run :code:`poetry install` in the root directory of this repo to install dependencies.

+Tests are rudimentary and use :code:`pytest`.

 Caveats / alternatives
 **********************